wpafw/wpafw.org/registration.md

 * An awesome Sponsor ribbon
 * A special, collectible WPAFW cup
 * Expedited badge pickup on site
+* Meals at the event!
 * An extra 2 seed tickets!
 * Access to our Beer and Cider Bar on site (must be over 21)
   * **NEW THIS YEAR:** Non-alcoholic drinks from local soda company, [Natrona Bottling Company](https://www.natronabottling.com/), will be added to the mix!
 Find more info at https://www.natronabottling.com/